 Falling tree limbs

-The Royal Botanic Gardens regularly inspects and manages our trees to protect your health and safety.
+Royal Botanic Gardens Victoria regularly inspects and manages our trees to protect your health and safety.
 Despite these steps, trees may still unpredictably shed branches which may land well beyond the tree canopy spread.

 When standing or sitting near trees, we ask that all visitors be aware of the unpredictable way in which branches may fall and land.

-Swimming in or drinking from water features in the Gardens is prohibited.
+Swimming in or drinking from water features in the gardens is prohibited.
 Children must be supervised at all times.